dune-mirrors/dune-testtools/doc/sphinx/python.rst

 +++++++++++++++++++++++++

-dune-testtools is a python module that is included in a dune-module.
+dune-testtools is a python module that is included in a dune module.
 See the `dune-testtools <http://conan2.iwr.uni-heidelberg.de/git/quality/dune-testtools>`_ dune module for more.

 Where to get help?
 ++++++++++++++++++